Aetna modified CPB 0793 covering esophageal Doppler monitoring, effective December 3, 2025. Here's what billing teams need to do.

 Impact Level Medium

-Specialties Affected Anesthesiology, Critical Care, Surgical Services, Cardiovascular
+Specialties Affected Anesthesiology, Critical Care, Cardiac Surgery, General Surgery, Intensivists

-Key Action Confirm every EDM claim maps to one of the two covered indications and is supported by documentation before billing
+Key Action Audit all EDM claims to confirm they fall within the two covered indications before billing

 Aetna Esophageal Doppler Monitoring Coverage Criteria and Medical Necessity Requirements 2025